lv042/Weather-Wizard/docs/research.md

 offer
 plenty of benefits over old languages.
 One of those languages is Go.

-Go, often referred to as Golang is an open-source programming language that was developed by Google in 2009.
+Go, often referred to as Golang, is an open-source programming language that was developed by Google in 2009.
 Go is gaining a lot of popularity in the last years and has become one of the most popular languages for backend development.
-The languages philosophy is to be simple, fast and efficient.
+The language's philosophy is to be simple, fast, and efficient.

 ## For whom is this research relevant?